uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 But, because the residential schools litigation put the federal government in the position of being the major defendant in the court cases, the overriding priority for LAC, as the custodian of federal government departmental records, was to meet its legal obligations to the Crown.

 Librarian and Archivist Emeritus Dr. Ian Wilson, Canada’s former national archivist, described this tension.
-He explained that, as the residential school litigation intensified,<!--x-->
-> Lawyers besieged the archives.
+He explained that, as the residential school litigation intensified, <!-- page 310 -->> Lawyers besieged the archives.
 Archivists, caught between the vagaries of old informal recordkeeping practices in church schools across the country, legal demands for instant and full access and obligations to employer and profession, struggled to uphold their ideal of the honest stewardship of the records…
 This process has tested the capacity of the archives and our professional ability to respond.[^151]